dsmundhe/DSA-Important-Concepts-/README.md

-# DSA and Important Topics in Java
+# 📌 DSA and Important Topics in Java

-This repository contains important **Data Structures and Algorithms (DSA)** implementations and key **Java topics** to help in coding interviews and competitive programming.
+This repository contains essential **Data Structures and Algorithms (DSA)** implementations and key **Java concepts** to help with coding interviews and competitive programming.

 ## 📌 Topics Covered
 - **Data Structures & Algorithms**: Arrays, Linked Lists, Recursion, Dynamic Programming, Bitwise Operations, etc.
-- **Java Concepts**: OOPs, Numbers, Strings.
+- **Java Concepts**: OOPs, Numbers, Strings, Collections, Exception Handling, and Enums.

 ## 🚀 How to Use
 1. Clone the repository: